KAIisDead/Weather_Pipeline/README.md

 Pipeline finished.
 ```

-## Ideas to add later

-- Pull in another type of data (like air quality) and combine it
-- Keep old data instead of overwriting it every run
 - Make it run automatically every day
 - Add a simple chart or dashboard on top of the results